Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Introduction

+{In this manuscript, fairly basic assumptions are made concerning the noise.
+We will consider Gaussian additive noise in the sensor that is parameterized by a mean and variance.
+For sufficiently large noise, or small signal-to-noise ratio, there are few methods capable of producing viable discrepancy models.
+Of course, smoothing of the data can be attempted, but for large noise such signal filtering can also compromise any ability to identify a reasonable discrepancy model.
+Thus we consider noise levels that are low or moderate in order to apply the model discovery methods advocated.
+For large noise, Gaussian process regression is perhaps the best technique available.
+This is an important consideration, as this formulation relies on the ability to compute a good approximation of derivatives from the observed measurements.}

-where ${\cal N}_2(\mu_2,\sigma_2)$ is a noise process describing observation (or sensor) noise.
-The goal of discrepancy modeling is to improve (\ref{eq:plato}).
-This can be done in two distinct ways.
+The goal of discrepancy modeling is to resolve model-measurement mismatch in dynamical systems.
+This can be done in two distinct ways; a similar distinction has been discussed in \cite{farchi2021using}.
 First, one can generate an improved dynamical model:

-such that ${\bf y}_k - \tilde{\bf x} < {\bf y}_k - {\bf x}$, \textit{i.e.}, the augmented dynamics are less erroneous than the approximate dynamics.
-In a second method, given the state space residual ${\bf E}(t)$, one can decrease the state space residual by correcting the approximate dynamics:
+by learning a discrepancy model of the deterministic dynamical error (\textit{e.g.}, missing physics), $\delta_f (\cdot)$, and appending it to the known imperfect/approximate dynamics, such that ${\|} {\bf y}_k - \tilde{\bf x}(t_k) {\|} < {\|} {\bf y}_k - {\bf x}(t_k) {\|}$, \textit{i.e.}, the augmented model's system estimations are less erroneous than the approximate model's.
+In this case, because our goal is to recover the missing physics to resolve model-measurement mismatch, priority should be given to learning a discrepancy model in the dynamical space.

+In the second case, if the true dynamics are known yet a model-measurement mismatch still exists, one can decrease the mismatch by learning the systematic residual (\textit{e.g.}, observation error) \cite{kennedy2001bayesian}:

-Note that in both methods, ${\bf \tilde{x}}$ is the augmented and improved state space, while $G(\cdot)$ is the discrepancy model.
-In the former approach, missing physics are learned, while in the latter approach, a model for the residual is constructed.
+Note that in both methods, ${\bf \tilde{x}}(t)$ is the augmented and improved state space.
+In the former approach, a discrepancy model of the missing physics is learned in the dynamical space, while in the latter approach, a discrepancy model for the systematic residual is constructed in the state space.
 Equations~(\ref{eq:learning}) and (\ref{eq:correction}) are explicitly the focus of this manuscript.
-Table~\ref{tbl:abrv} summarizes all our variable definitions whereas Fig.~\ref{fig:MainFigure} illustrates the discrepancy modeling framework.
+Table~\ref{tbl:abrv} summarizes all the variable definitions whereas Fig.~\ref{fig:MainFigure} illustrates the discrepancy modeling framework.